 This content has been automatically translated from Ukrainian.

-In the context of video games, a "lever" (from the English "leaver") is a player who leaves a match or session of a game before it ends (DC).
-This is often the case for online multiplayer games, where each player's participation is important to the team's overall success.
+In the context of video games, a "leaver" (from the English "leaver") is a player who leaves a match or game session before it ends (DC).
+This often pertains to multiplayer online games, where each player's participation is crucial for the overall success of the team.

-Liveries often cause problems for other players because their absence can lead to an unfair advantage for the opposing team.
-Many gaming platforms and online games have penalty mechanisms for liveries, including temporary or permanent bans, downgrades, or restrictions on access to certain gaming modes.
+Leavers often create problems for other players, as their absence can lead to an unfair advantage for the opposing team.
+Many gaming platforms and online games have penalty mechanisms for leavers, including temporary or permanent bans, rating reductions, or restrictions on access to certain game modes.

-It is worth noting that in some cases players may be forced to leave the game due to problems with the Internet connection or technical problems.
-Such cases are usually difficult to distinguish from intentional exit from the game.
+It is worth noting that in some cases, players may be forced to leave the game due to internet connection issues or technical problems.
+Such cases are usually difficult to distinguish from intentional game exits.

 This post doesn't have any additions from the author yet.